roshanrn/roshanrn.github.io/_pages/about.md

   - /about.html
 ---

-I am a Staff Engineer at [Samsung Semiconductor (Bangalore, India)](https://www.linkedin.com/company/samsungsemiconductor/), where I work in the Advanced R&D team, Memory Solutions.
-I'm also affiliated to Samsung's Global Open eco-System Team (GOST).
+I am a Staff Engineer at [Samsung Semiconductor (Bangalore, India)](https://www.linkedin.com/company/samsungsemiconductor/), where I work in the Advanced R&D Team under the Memory Solutions Group.
+I'm also a member of Samsung's Global Open eco-System Team (GOST).
 I currently work on CXL memory pooling and memory tiering solutions to enable the deployment of Samsung's CMM-X hardware.

 In the past I worked on data grouping problems and data placement technologies involving SSDs, specifically [Flexible Data Placement (FDP)](https://www.youtube.com/watch?v=ZEISXHcNmSk) and its integration to various application stacks (ex.
 [CacheLib](https://cachelib.org/)).
 I have also worked on disaggregated storage systems and distributed systems, specifically researching the topics of data replication, state machine replication (consensus algorithms - raft), flexible node scaling and failure recovery, etc. I have also worked on workload analysis, specifically focusing on using machine learning to perform workload characterisation.